The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/guides/local-environment-setup-windows.md

 3. If the version is 2, you are good to go!
 You may close Powershell.
 4. If the version is 1, you can change it to version 2 with a command like `wsl --set-version Ubuntu-22.04 2` where you would replace `Ubuntu-22.04` with the name listed under `NAME` from the command in step 2.
    - You should see "Conversion in progress, this may take a few minutes (it can take as long as 30 minutes or more)
+   - If you see a warning telling you to install/update the WSL 2 kernel, you may be asked to visit https://aka.ms/wsl2kernel.
+Do so and install the WSL Linux kernel update package for x64 machines.
    - If you see "Please enable the Virtual Machine Platform Windows feature and ensure virtualization is enabled in the BIOS." do the following:
      - In the Windows search bar, look for "Turn Windows features on or off"
      - Scroll down and select "Virtual Machine Platform" and then click "Ok"